Value-Based Goal Setting: The Values-First Framework

 Reflection Exercises That Reveal Hidden Values

 The most effective way to discover your authentic values is through structured reflection exercises.
-These help bypass surface-level thinking to reveal what genuinely matters to you.
+These bypass surface-level thinking to reveal what genuinely matters to you.

 Try the “happiest moments” reflection: